 Where can you explore authentic Asian cuisine without having to take a trip around the world?
-Try our ultimate hole in the wall Richmond food tour in British Columbia.
+Try our ultimate hole in the wall foodie restaurants in Richmond, British Columbia.

 I am guilty of being a bit of a food novice.
 “Foodie” is not an adjective I would use to describe myself, and the more I travel, I have begun to feel a sting of embarrassment by it.
 I have never lived anywhere that took pride in local cuisine, and so I stuck with what I knew…mass produced food made with barely any real ingredients.
 I am terrible with chopsticks (so bad I have given myself slivers), I can’t tell the difference between meat other than chicken, beef, or ham, and to me, eating has been inhaling the same old food that I know I like (mostly pizza).